the-turing-way/the-turing-way/book/website/communication/presentations/presentations-remote.md

 ### Video Recording

-* As mentioned earlier, use captions during the talk to aid accessibility.
+* Use captions during the talk to aid accessibility.
 * A useful step to ensure that people with different devices (and screens) can appreciate the video's content is to develop the presentation using your smallest screen.
 * Even if you are only sharing a slide deck, seeing you on video can help your audience to keep their concentration on the presentation.
 You don't need the best camera or video post-processing software, but [managing your lighting](https://www.youtube.com/watch?v=rGcAM1CNEU0&ab_channel=Wirecutter) will do wonders for your video quality.